Brightspace/d2l-fetch/README.md

 ## Versioning

-Commits and PR merges to master will automatically do a minor version bump which will:
+Commits and PR merges to master use the [incremental release](https://github.com/BrightspaceUI/actions/tree/master/incremental-release) Github Action.
+By default this repo skips versioning unless you follow [the instructions](https://github.com/BrightspaceUI/actions/tree/master/incremental-release#triggering-a-release
-* Update the version in `package.json`
-* Add a tag matching the new version
-* Create a github release matching the new version

 By using either **[increment major]** or **[increment patch]** notation inside your merge message, you can overwrite the default version upgrade of minor to the position of your choice.